Phyks/timeline.js/README.md

 First, you must include the `timeline.js` or `timeline.min.js` script.

-Then, you need to init the Timeline drawing, using `Timeline.init({'id': 'holder', 'height': '100%', 'width': '100%', 'grid': 'both', 'x_axis': true, 'rounded': false, 'x_callback': false});`.
+Then, you need to init a Timeline object, using something like `var tl = new Timeline({'id': 'holder', 'height': '100%', 'width': '100%', 'grid': 'both', 'x_axis': true, 'rounded': false, 'x_callback': false});`.
 The arguments are all optional and are:
 * `id` : the id of the parent element that will contain the Timeline
 * `width` / `height` : width and height of the created Timeline
 * `grid` : none / small / big / both to choose which type of grid you want